 Practicing struggle?
 Check.
 But it was clear that my students hadn't been benefitting from this practice as I'd hoped they might...

 I have a colleague who, like fellow blogger Kelly O'Shea, is convinced that homework as it's traditionally assigned isn't effective.
-He teaches two sections of the "Advanced" Physics First course, and rarely assigns required homework.
+My colleague teaches two sections of the "Advanced" Physics First course, and rarely assigns required homework.
 Citing arguments by Alfie Kohn, he feels strongly that students should be free to do whatever they need to do outside the class to succeed, and free to make these decisions on their own.
 Kohn's arguments are indeed convincing, and my students' comments echo some of his conclusions precisely.
 In a 2006 article, Kohn wrote about homework:

 It isn’t of any use for those who don’t understand what they’re doing.
 Such homework makes them feel stupid; gets them accustomed to doing things the wrong way (because what’s really “reinforced” are mistaken assumptions); and teaches them to conceal what they don’t know.

 However, many of my students in the "Regular" physics sections lack the perspective to recognize when they need more practice, or the maturity to prioritize this practice when it's not due the next morning.
 Required homework, if it's not graded for correctness, can provide some much-needed guidance and scaffolding of how one might spend time effectively outside the class.
 I agree with homework critics that busy work promotes a false sense of security (or worse), but for a ninth grader, total freedom to choose when and how to engage with a course can be quite crippling.
 My students were generally embracing the guidance I was trying to provide, but despite my best intentions it was clear this guidance wasn't nearly as effective as it could be.
 Rather than teaching students that struggle could be rewarding, valuable, and even enjoyable, I seemed to be teaching them to dread encountering a new idea for the first time.